Building & Modernizing Schools

 Please visit the Naming the New Schools page for more information.

-Q. Will there be before and after school care in the building?
+Q. Will there be before and after school care in new schools?

-Like our existing schools, before and after-school care programs may be offered by a third-party operator in new schools where space permits.
-The CBE will be working with the school community and third-party operators regarding interest in childcare programs in all of the new elementary schools.
+Like existing schools, before and after-school care programs may be offered by a third-party operator in new schools where space permits.
+The CBE works with the school community and third-party operators regarding interest in childcare programs in all of the new elementary schools.

 Q. How are school times and days off determined?